dhammacakka/americanmonk/content/posts/why-i-left-international-institute-of-theravada.md

 ---

 ## Introduction
-On January 2nd, 2025, I left The International Institute of Theravāda (IIT).
+On January 2nd, 2025, I left {{< extlink "https://americanmonk.org/international-institute-of-theravada/" "The International Institute of Theravāda (IIT)" >}}.
 It was something I had planned since late September 2024 and something I had wanted to do within the first few months of first attending in December 2022.
 I patiently waited for things to change.
 The main reason I left was that it was just a little too intensive for me and different from what I originally signed up for.
 I signed up to learn the Pāḷi language and also to fulfill the requirements of **Nissaya Muttaka**.

 **Nissaya Muttaka** refers to the list of items needed by a student to be free from a teacher who gives dependence.
 If you do not have these qualities fulfilled at one time or another (not required to have all at once), then you need to repeatedly ask a teacher to watch over you, and you need to ask them for permission when you want to do many things, like shaving, cutting nails, or even leaving the monastery.
 There are different interpretations of what is needed to be considered "independent."
 Some monasteries allow independence simply by the ability to "read" the **bhikkhu pātimokkha**, but the official Pāḷi text commentary provides a more detailed list: